Shopifake/shopifake-auth-b2e/README.md

 ## How It Works

 - **Authentication:** Protected routes require a valid BetterAuth JWT token.
-- **Webhooks:** The `/api/webhooks/sync` endpoint receives events from BetterAuth to create, update, or suspend users.
 - **Database:** Uses Prisma ORM to interact with a PostgreSQL database.
 - **Healthcheck:** The `/healthz` endpoint checks if the service and database are running.